-FIU has agreed to market the Project to its students; and, upon request of students receiving financial aid or scholarships through FIU's accounting system, to forward rental payments directly to the Project's trustee for the Bonds.
-FIU has also agreed that it will not build a competing project on the BBC unless an independent consultant affirms there is adequate demand for the new housing without jeopardizing the Project's ability to meet its debt service coverage requirement.
-As the Project is on FIU's BBC and it will house its students, FIU has an interest in the Project's long term sustainability and success.
-Additionally, FIU has engaged appropriate professionals to advise them regarding this transaction.
 Debt will not be a legal obligation of FIU or a Direct Support Organization.
 In addition, FIU has not pledged its credit towards the Project.
 However, to ensure the viability of the Project, FIU has agreed to pay the cost of utilities.
 Utilities are estimated at \$238,685 in the first year of operations, increasing by 3% thereafter.
 FIU will be reimbursed for utility payments after payment of operating costs and debt service as long as the Project maintains 1.0x debt service coverage.
-In addition, FIU will set aside prepaid rent under the Ground Lease to establish a Utility Reserve equal to 150% of the first year's estimated utility expense.
+In addition, FIU will set aside prepaid rent funded with bond proceeds to establish a Utility Reserve equal to \$375,000.
 Further, FIU is responsible for providing a chilled water system to the Project site.
 The estimated cost of these improvements is \$1.2 million, of which the Owner has agreed to contribute \$800,000 from bond proceeds at closing.